Qobad/warp-plus-free/README.md

 # warp-plus-free
-get free warp plus referral data. run python script anywhere and get 3GB every minutes.
+get free warp plus referral data. run python script anywhere and get 2GB every minutes.
-Just manually insert your device ID from Settings -> More settings -> Diagnostics to this python code and run it
+Run 1.1.1.1 app in Android or ios phone and  manually get your device ID from Settings -> More settings -> Diagnostics and insert to this python code and run it